energywebfoundation/origin/packages/solar-simulator/README.md

 ### General

-Edit `config/config.json` and configure:
+Edit `.env` in the root of the monorepo and configure:
 - `ASSET_CONTRACT_LOOKUP_ADDRESS` - this is `AddressContractLookup` smart-contract address, you can get it via output of Origin deployment script ("info: Asset Contract Deployed: X", where X is the address you need)
-- `WEB3_URL` - by default configured to local Ganache instance (`http://localhost:8545`), if you've deployed Origin to Volta, use: `https://volta-rpc.energyweb.org`
+- `WEB3` - by default configured to local Ganache instance (`http://localhost:8545`), if you've deployed Origin to Volta, use: `https://volta-rpc.energyweb.org`
-- `ENERGY_API_BASE_URL` - the address on which simulation process is running, by default locally it's `http://localhost:3031`, in Docker it's `http://simulation:3031`
+- `ENERGY_API_BASE_URL` - the address on which simulation server is running, by default locally it's `http://localhost:3031`, in Docker it's `http://simulation:3031`

 ### Asset